Skip to content

 Although both definitions are valid, they offer clarity only in specific situations and contexts.
 For instance, the Cambridge Dictionary is too vague for supply chain operations.
 It neither provides criteria for determining if a delivery was completed nor specifies what is delivered (e.g., part of a shipment, a newspaper, a baby).
 On the other hand, while the DCSA definition is tailored for the delivery of ocean containers, it does not apply well to other types of shipping.
 Specifically, much of the context in the DCSA definition is either irrelevant or unclear for other transportation modes such as parcel or Less-Than-Truckload (LTL).

-Thus, this example of “delivery” definition illustrates the challenges in business communications to make things easily understandable.
+To sum it up, this example of a “delivery” definition illustrates the challenges in business communications to make things easily understandable.
 This is particularly evident in complex supply chains where organizations deal with numerous tasks and collaborate with various other organizations and stakeholders.
 As per the previous example, the term “delivery” can have multiple meanings within different functions of the supply chain and across diverse organizations.
 Furthermore, misunderstandings within supply chains are more apt to happen as employees often work with a wide array of individuals from different organizations with whom they are not familiar.

 “Clarity is the preoccupation of the effective leader.
 If you do nothing else as a leader, be clear.”